 Guides - - Share

 After earning her masters in Sculpture at London’s Royal College of Art, South Korean artist Sue Park returned to Seoul to build her multidisciplinary practice, exploring existential themes from environmental change to personal relationships — underpinned by a precarious sense of uncertainty that characterises our future.
 Through a mix of mediums, such as embroidery, video, painting, and glass, Park creates evocative works that at once highlight human resilience and absurdity amidst looming crisis.
-On the occasion of the artist’s solo exhibition, Bring an umbrella just in case, curated by Dain Oh and on view at WHITE NOISE, Seoul until 10 November 2024, Park has compiled a very personal guide to her native city for Something Curated — spanning food, art spaces, walks, bookshops, and more.
+On the occasion of the artist’s solo exhibition, Bring an umbrella just in case, on view at WHITE NOISE, Seoul until 10 November 2024, Park has compiled a very personal guide to her native city for Something Curated — spanning food, art spaces, walks, bookshops, and more.
 The below are her words.

 Woo Lae Oak